-- 9. The total Waste Water Treatment Facility effluent discharged in the NMMA was 640 AF for Calendar Year 2010 (see Section 3.1.10 Wastewater Discharge and Reuse). - 10.
-Contour maps prepared using Spring and Fall 2010 groundwater elevations suggests subsurface flow is generally from east to west (toward the ocean).
-They also show a nearly flat gradient in a
+- 8. The total Waste Water Treatment Facility effluent discharged in the NMMA was 786 AF for Calendar Year 2013 (see Section 3.1.10 Wastewater Discharge and Reuse). - 9.
+Contour maps prepared using Spring and Fall 2013 groundwater elevation data suggest regional groundwater flow is generally from east to west (toward the ocean).
+This regional flow direction is interrupted locally however, by the expanded pumping depression in the central NMMA.
+The contour maps also show a landward gradient from the coast, an indication that groundwater flow is from the ocean area toward inland areas (see Section 6.1.3 Groundwater Contours and Pumping Depressions).

-- localized area near the coast (see Section 6.1.3 Groundwater Contours and Pumping Depressions). - 11.
-The acreage for land use classification of Urban is 10,246 acres; of Agriculture is 2,587 acres; and, of Native is 8,314 acres (see Section 3.1.8 Land Use). - 12.
-There is no evidence of any water quality issues including seawater intrusion that significantly restrict current use of groundwater to meet the current water demands, but localized areas of the NMMA have reported nitrate concentrations exceeding the drinking water MCL in 2010 (see Section 6.2.2 Results of Inland Water Quality Monitoring). - 13.
-There is a lack of understanding of the contribution of Los Berros and Nipomo Creeks to the NMMA water supplies (see Section 3.1.5 Streamflow). - 14.
-There is a lack of understanding about confined and unconfined aquifer conditions in the NMMA, except near the coast and locally adjacent areas where the Deep Aquifer is known to be confined (see Section 2.3.2 Groundwater Flow Regime). - 15.
+- 10. The acreage for land use classification of Urban is 10,460 acres; of Agriculture is 2,970 acres; and, of Native is 7,702 acres (see Section 3.1.8 Land Use). - 11.
+There is no evidence of any water quality contamination, including seawater intrusion that would significantly restrict current use of groundwater to meet the current water demands.
+However, there are known local water quality impairments, particularly with respect to nitrate, including in portions of the shallow aquifer.
+In 2013, monitoring wells in areas of known contamination reflected water quality concentrations greater than the drinking water MCL for nitrate and other contaminants (see Section 6.2.2 Results of Inland Water Quality Monitoring). - 12.
+There continues to be a lack of understanding of the contribution of Los Berros and Nipomo Creeks to the NMMA water supplies, though a new gauge on Los Berros Creek will be installed by the County of San Luis Obispo (see Section 3.1.5 Streamflow). - 13.
+There is a lack of understanding about confined and unconfined aquifer conditions in the NMMA, except near the coast and locally adjacent areas where the deep aquifers are known to be confined, despite plans to further develop the shallow unconfined aquifer (see Sections 2.3.1 Geology and 2.3.2 Groundwater Flow Regime). - 14.
 There is a lack of understanding of the flow path of rainfall, applied water, and treated wastewater to specific aquifers underlying the NMMA (see Section 3.1.10 Wastewater Discharge and Reuse).